Test Execution

 Full Definition

 Test execution is the phase where testers perform the steps defined in test cases and compare actual outcomes with expected results.
-It's the core activity of software testing.
+It's the core activity of software testing — everything else (planning, case design, environment setup) exists to support this moment when a human or script actually exercises the software and observes what happens.
+It's where theory meets reality.

-1. Preparation: Set up environment, test data, preconditions
+1. Preparation: Set up the environment, seed test data, verify preconditions are met, and ensure the correct build is deployed

-2. Execution: Follow test steps exactly as written
+2. Execution: Follow test steps exactly as written, interacting with the application as specified

-6. Defect Logging: Create bug reports for failures
+6. Defect Logging: Create detailed bug reports for any failures, linking them back to the test case

 Test execution can be: